 Smell: Very fresh.
 Floral and herbal.
 Fresh mint.
 Fresh cut grass.
 Saffron rice.
 Lemon & lime.
 Apple & pear.
 Barley flour & sawdust.
 Honey.
 Rum & raisin.
 Incredibly complex nose.

 Taste: Honey arrival.
 Then a little oak before the green tea arrives.
 Tannin.
 Lemongrass.
 Mint.
 Kaffir lime leaves.
 Green apples.
 Vanilla.
 Peanut butter.
 Pepper and oaky spice on the finish.

-Value for Money: When considering the cost of a bottle of whisky, it is often useful to compare it to similar products.
-That rather goes out the window in this case because I’m not sure there’s ever been another whisky quite like this one. £60 doesn’t seem unreasonable however.
+Thoughts: When considering the cost of a bottle of whisky, it is often useful to compare it to similar products.
+That rather goes out the window in this case because I’m not sure there’s ever been another whisky quite like this one. £60 doesn’t seem unreasonable, however.

 *You can buy the whisky in this article from Master of Malt.
 Click here

 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.